Holiday inspiration currently loading...

 Your hotel in County Antrim

 Centuries of history exude from the old timber beams and rough plaster walls of this landmark inn.
 At its heart is the gaslit sixteenth century snug, with soot-stained walls and ceilings and a pulley suspended above the fireplace.
 You could spend hours here over a Guinness or a dram, dreaming up romantic notions of encounters goneby.
 The snug is encased by a mere two-hundred year old inn, with an even more modern, yet sympathetically designed, outer shell.
-Guest rooms are spacious and atmospheric, with individual character and attention to detail to keep design in-keeping with the building’s charm.
+Guest rooms are spacious and atmospheric, with individual character and attention to detail in-keeping with the building’s charm.

 Exploring the coast and glens of Antrim